yngvem/INF200-2019/README.md

 The lecture notes will be posted here, and the course information will be posted on [GitHub pages](https://yngvem.github.io/INF200-2019).

+# Biosim map example
+I have uploaded example code to create a static plot of a map.
+It is located [here](Project/mapplot/mapplot.py).

 # Biosim cookiecutter template
 The cookiecutter template you should use is [here](https://github.com/yngvem/biosim_template).
 To use it, open your terminal window (Anaconda Prompt on Windows) and navigate to the directory